Bachelor

 Woodwind (Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophone)

-Applicants are required to take live auditions (resident of Thailand) or record audition videos (resident abroad) according to the policies set by the Woodwind Department
+Applicants are required to take live auditions (if they reside in Thailand) or record audition videos (if they reside abroad) according to the policies set by the Woodwind Department.

 The focus should be on presenting a warm characteristic sound and an error-free performance at a moderate tempo.